Bar-tailed godwit: Description

 The bar-tailed godwit is a relatively short-legged species of godwit.
 The bill-to-tail length is 37–41 cm, with a wingspan of 70–80 cm.
 Males average smaller than females but with much overlap; males weigh 190–400 g, while females weigh 260–630 g; there is also some regional variation in size (see subspecies, below).
-The adult has blue-grey legs and a long, tapering, slightly upturned bi-colored bill: pink at the base and black towards the tip.
+The adult has blue-grey legs and a long, tapering, slightly upturned bi-coloured bill, pink at the base and black towards the tip.
 The neck, breast and belly are unbroken brick red in breeding plumage, and dark brown above.
 Females breeding plumage is much duller than males, with a chestnut to cinnamon belly.
-Breeding plumage is not fully apparent until the third year, and there are three distinguishable age classes; during their first migration north immature males are noticeably paler in colour than more mature males.
+Breeding plumage is not fully apparent until the third year, and there are three distinguishable age classes; during their first migration north, immature males are noticeably paler in colour than more mature males.
 Non-breeding birds seen in the Southern Hemisphere are plain grey-brown with darker feather centres, giving them a striped look, and are whitish underneath.
 Juveniles are similar to non-breeding adults but more buff overall with streaked plumages on flanks and breast.

 Alaska-breeding bar-tailed godwits show an increase in body size from north to south, but this trend is not apparent in their non-breeding grounds in New Zealand; birds of different sizes mix freely.

-Limosa lapponica is distinguished from the black-tailed godwit (Limosa limosa) by its black-and-white horizontally-barred (rather than wholly black) tail, and lack of white wing bars.
-The most similar species is the Asiatic dowitcher (Limnodromus semipalmatus).
+The bar-tailed godwit is distinguished from the black-tailed godwit (Limosa limosa) by its black-and-white horizontally-barred (rather than wholly black) tail, and lack of white wing bars.
+The most similar species is the Asian dowitcher (Limnodromus semipalmatus).